Germany expects faster Moderna COVID-19 vaccine deliveries

-BERLIN, June 27 (Reuters) - Germany expects drugmaker Moderna Inc (MRNA.O) to deliver COVID-19 vaccines faster than expected, helping it ramp up vaccinations in coming months, the health ministry said on Sunday.
+BERLIN (Reuters) - Germany expects drugmaker Moderna Inc to deliver COVID-19 vaccines faster than expected, helping it ramp up vaccinations in coming months, the health ministry said on Sunday.

 Moderna will increase its deliveries to 1.33 million doses a week in July from 733,000 previously expected, raising the figure to 2.57 million a week in August and 2.95 million a week in September, the ministry said.

-The government will deliver an additional 5 million doses of AstraZeneca (AZN.L) vaccine and 1 million from Johnson & Johnson (JNJ.N) to the regions next week, the ministry said.
+The government will deliver an additional 5 million doses of AstraZeneca vaccine and 1 million from Johnson & Johnson to the regions next week, the ministry said.

 Spahn said on Saturday there were already hundreds of thousands of doses of AstraZeneca and Johnson & Johnson vaccines in Germany that were not immediately being used in doctors’ practices.